The Easiest Way to Style Open Shelves Without Overthinking It

 2. Stick to a Simple Color Palette

-Easy combos to try:
+Easy color combos to try:

 • White + Wood + Greenery